Dean, College of Engineering

 Assistant Dean for Experiential Learning & Corporate Relations

-Cheryl Brooks received her bachelor degree in Chemistry from the University of North Texas and worked in the cement industry doing research and development.
-She returned to graduate school and received her MS in Interdisciplinary Studies focusing on Environmental Science.
+Cheryl Brooks received her BS in chemistry from the University of North Texas and worked in the cement industry doing research and development.
+She returned to graduate school and received her MS in interdisciplinary studies focusing on environmental science.
 Her thesis was on the use of environmentally-friendly fuel alternatives for the cement industry.
-She received her Ph.D. in Education Policy, Research, and Administration from the University of Massachusetts.
+She received her PhD in education policy, research, and administration from the University of Massachusetts Amherst.
 Her research focused on learning outcomes in the STEM fields.
-In 2003 she began working in the Chemical Engineering department at the University of Massachusetts, Amherst where she did academic advising, program evaluation, industrial relations and career development.
-She is currently the Assistant Dean of Experiential Learning and Corporate Relations for the College of Engineering and the acting Director of the Career Development and Experiential Learning Center where she oversees a comprehensive career program for 2000 undergraduates and 600 graduate students.
+In 2003, she began working in the Department of Chemical Engineering at UMass Amherst where she did academic advising, program evaluation, industrial relations and career development.
+She is currently the assistant dean of experiential learning and corporate relations for the College of Engineering and the acting director of the Career Development and Experiential Learning Center where she oversees a comprehensive career program for 2000 undergraduates and 600 graduate students.

 Assistant Dean for Undergraduate Advising